 Bond Counsel's opinion will assume continuing compliance with the covenants of the Ordinances pertaining to those sections of the Code that affect the exclusion from gross income of interest on the Obligations for federal income tax purposes and, in addition, will rely on representations by the City, the City's Financial Advisor, and the Initial Purchasers with respect to matters solely within the knowledge of the City, the City's Financial Advisor, and the Initial Purchasers; which Bond Counsel has not independently verified.
-If the City should fail to comply with the covenants in the Ordinance or if the foregoing representations should be determined to be inaccurate or incomplete, interest on the Bonds could become includable in gross income from the date of delivery of the Bonds, regardless of the date on which the event causing such inclusion occurs.
+Bond Counsel will further rely on the report (the "Report") of Grant Thornton LLP, Certified Public Accountants, regarding the mathematical accuracy of certain computations.
+If the City should fail to comply with the covenants in the Ordinances or if the foregoing representations or the Report should be determined to be inaccurate or incomplete, interest on the Obligations could become includable in gross income from the date of delivery of the Obligations, regardless of the date on which the event causing such inclusion occurs.